outofcoffee/imposter/README.md

 invoke the `ResponseBehaviour.withFile(String)` method with a different filename.

-In order for the mock server to return the response file in an appropriate format, your script should invoke `ResponseBehaviour.withDefaultBehaviour()`.
+In order for the mock server to return the response file in an appropriate format, your script should invoke `ResponseBehaviour.usingDefaultBehaviour()`.
 See the *rest* plugin tests for a working example.

 # Tips and tricks